toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/setup/docker-macvlan.md

 ### Add Docker Macvlan network

-At the end of you `docker-compose.yaml` add the following lines to add the Docker Macvlan network:
+At the end of your `docker-compose.yaml` add the following lines to add the Docker Macvlan network:

 ```
 networks: